-What’s most fascinating about the potential of this treatment is how it works alongside specific types of light.
+The more you learn about lysine, the more you realize how fascinating the potential of this treatment is and how it works alongside specific types of light.
 The cancer-killing ability of lysine conjugates are only activated when exposed to particular types of light, which allows researchers, and potentially doctors, to inject or place the treatment into the most concentrated location of cancer cells and activate them at their most potentially effective spots.

-The scientists conducting the study found results ranging from 25 percent all the way to 90 percent of destroyed cancer cells, which is astounding!
-(4)
+The scientists conducting the FSU study found results ranging from 25 percent all the way to 90 percent of destroyed cancer cells, which is astounding.

-Cancers related to the bone marrow, such as leukemia, may also meet their match with L-lysine, according to preliminary research.
-In one study, L-lysine injection helped prevent genotoxicity (DNA and RNA damage) in cells exposed to a cancer-causing substance.
-(6)
+Cancers associated with the bone marrow, such as leukemia, may also meet their match with L-lysine, according to preliminary research.
+In one study, researchers suggest that L-lysine injection helped prevent genotoxicity (DNA and RNA damage) in cells exposed to a cancer-causing substance.

 3. Reduces Anxiety and Other Psychological Symptoms

 Along with eating foods high in B vitamins, magnesium and omega-3 fatty acids, you can also try increasing your L-lysine intake to minimize anxiety.
 Because L-lysine may help your body absorb calcium, which is another beneficial nutrient for anxiety sufferers, this may be one of the primary ways in which it helps treat anxiety.